Perspicacity11/MakersWk7-JavascriptWebApps/contents/03_interacting_with_the_page.md

 The value in `element` now gives us a "handle" on the "real" HTML element that is displayed in the browser.
 By manipulating this variable, we can now interact with the element that is displayed.
 We can change the content, CSS style properties, clone it, or remove it from the page altogether.
 This value is called a `DOM element`, because it represents an element of the `DOM` (Document Object Model) of the page — the tree that represents the elements of the page and their hierarchy.

 To complete the following questions, you'll need to:
- * use the functions [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and `document.querySelectorAll` within the browser JS console.
+ * use the functions [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and `document.querySelectorAll` within the browser JS console — and understand the difference between them.
  * use the `innerText` property of DOM elements.
  * use the functions `document.createElement` and `document.body.appendChild`
  * use the properties `.className` and `.id`
  * use only JavaScript code (you can't modify HTML elements using the browser's "Elements" tab)

 ### Questions

+*You may write the code for the three following questions in the browser console - or write them directly to a JS file*

 1. Change the content of the first `<div>` to be 'A first post refreshed by JavaScript'.
 2. Define a function `getPostContents` that returns an array containing the three string contents inside the three `<div>` elements: